QKEY-FOUNDER/qkp-sdk/docs/START_HERE.md

 ---

+## Canonical External Narrative — How QKP Is Explained

+QuantumKey Protocol (QKP) exists to solve a structural problem that modern digital systems can no longer ignore: accountability does not scale in autonomous, federated, and cross-domain environments.

+Today’s systems — blockchains, AI agents, distributed services, governance platforms — execute actions continuously and independently, yet rely on implicit trust assumptions: trusted operators, trusted logs, trusted auditors, trusted institutions.
+These assumptions break under delegation, automation, and adversarial conditions.

+QKP introduces a different model.

+Instead of assuming trust, QKP produces verifiable evidence.

+Instead of retroactive audits, it creates accountability by construction.

+Instead of conflating technical validity with acceptance, it separates cryptographic truth from trust decisions.

+At its core, QKP is a protocol for verifiable accountability across autonomous and federated systems.

+It provides canonical data structures, cryptographic signatures, causal graphs, and aggregation mechanisms that allow any observer to answer, deterministically and independently:

+What was intended
+Who intended it
+What was authorized
+What actually happened
+How it was evaluated
+Who accepted or rejected it, under which rules

+QKP does not decide what should be trusted.

+It provides the evidence required to decide whether something can be trusted.

+This makes QKP fundamentally different from blockchains, DAOs, identity systems, or AI frameworks.
+It is not a ledger, not a consensus mechanism, and not a governance ideology.
+It is a protocol layer that sits beneath them, enabling accountability without central authority or implicit trust.

+By treating intent as a first-class primitive, binding identity to meaning, preserving causal structure, and allowing trust decisions to be signed and audited, QKP turns trust from a social assumption into a verifiable outcome.

+Trust is no longer implied.
+It is demonstrated.

+---

 ## Repository structure (how to navigate)

 The QKP repository is intentionally structured to reflect the protocol’s separation of concerns.